BDC Hamburger Icon

 10. Ask for a deposit or upfront payment.

 The idea of asking for a deposit or upfront payment makes many business owners and freelancers uncomfortable.
 However, it shouldn’t.
-You’re a professional who is providing something of value and committing time and resources to a client.
+You’re a professional providing something of value and committing time and resources to a client.

-If you must buy inventory or expertise to fulfill a contract, determine the cost and ask for a deposit close to that amount to protect your cash flow.
+If you must buy inventory or hire expertise to fulfill a contract, determine the cost and ask for a deposit close to that amount to protect your cash flow.
 Consider spelling out your payment terms and project completion dates to reassure the customer.

 11. Charge interest on late invoices.

-Some states have laws that allow you to charge interest and late fees on overdue invoices, subject to a maximum.
+Some states have laws that allow you to charge interest and late fees on unpaid invoices, subject to a maximum.
 While this is far from an ideal or especially profitable solution, it may deter some customers who regularly pay you late.

 12. Understand your cash flow statements.